thkfighter/rokit-locator-plc-bridge/README.md

 Sending this pose to the ROKIT Locator Client through the appropriate RPC method can greatly reduce the amount of sensor data the ROKIT Locator Client must collect before it can localize itself.
+10.11.2 Detecting, Handling, and Resolution of Localization Errors ...
 ```

 ROKIT_Locator_1.6.4_API_Documentation.pdf

 ```
 ClientLocalizationSeedMessage
 • “sessionId”: SessionId